PROVIDING EXPERTISE. INSIGHT. DEDICATION. FOR... YOUR SCORES. YOUR EDUCATION. YOUR FUTURE. YOUR LIFE.

 Prefer questions that are more straight-forward.

-Prefer that the math section comprises one out of four sections of their test, rather than two out of four.
+Prefer that the math section comprises one out of three sections of their test, rather than two out of four.

 Prefer a science section that contains more charts, graphs, and tables, rather than reading passages.

-* Note - students who have special time accommodations granted to them almost always choose the ACT.
+* Note - students who have special time accommodations granted to them should make their test selection based on test preference and their strengths.

 Our ACT Tutorial